CollaboraOnline/online/wsd/reference.md

   The property *available* is *true* when the convert-to functionality is present and correctly accessible from the WOPI host.

-* hasTemplateSaveAs: true/false
+* hasTemplateSource: true/false

-  is *true* when the Online supports the TemplateSaveAs CheckFileInfo property.
+  is *true* when the Online supports the TemplateSource CheckFileInfo property.

 * hasMobileSupport: true/false